christian-camille/uk-policy-tracker/README.md

 - Create and manage tracked policy topics with keyword rules and exclusions
 - Pull matching publications from GOV.UK and parliamentary activity from multiple Parliament APIs
 - Materialise topic timelines spanning publications, bills, written questions, and divisions
+- Explain why a publication, bill, question, or division matches a topic through stored match provenance
 - Track MPs and inspect their votes and written questions independently of topic tracking
 - Identify key actors connected to a topic through entity extraction and graph projection
 - Explore graph nodes and first-hop relationships through entity detail pages